Artartur/initMastersCLI/README.md

+# initMaster

-# initMaster is a Command Line Interface where you can create your own Angular projects just by entering some datas
+Is a Command Line Interface where you can create your own Angular projects just by entering some datas.